 TEA is set to release the list of new item types used on future STAAR tests by grade level and content area in the summer of 2022.
 The information in this chart and provided below is preliminary and represents the subset from which the new STAAR questions will be pulled.

-Sample sets of the new item types can be found on the Online Practice Test site.
+Sample sets of the new item types can be found on the Online Practice Test site (site best viewed from desktop computer).
 Use Guest User and Guest Session to log in.
 Select the grade level desired and then one of the green New Item Type selections to see the items.
 You can also select any online accessibility features you may want to preview.
 Answer keys to the new item type questions are also available.